quonic/3d-Printing-Stuff/README.md

 ## Aftershokz Openrun Charger Dock

 A magnetic dock that fits Aftershokz's Aeropex/Openrun and Openrun Pro headsets, using OpenSCAD's customizer.
 Magnets used are D10x3mm and press fit.
+Charger cable end is also press fit into place.

 ![Openrun Dock](/Aftershokz-Openrun-Dock/Openrun.PNG)